The New Nvidia Shield, Hands On

 In 2015, we spent some time with Nvidia’s Shield Android TV device, which provided access to entertainment apps, Android games, and the ability to stream from your PC or through Nvidia’s streaming platform GeForce Now (previously called Grid).
-A year and a half after the release of the first Shield, the company is now out with another variant that’s smaller, yet still provides for all of your entertainment and gaming needs.
+A year-and-a-half after the release of the first Shield, the company is now out with another variant that’s smaller, yet still fills all of your entertainment and gaming needs.
 If you owned the previous Shield TV device, there’s little incentive to upgrade, as most of these features will arrive in an update coming soon, but if you’re in the market for a 4K entertainment device with gaming capabilities, the new Shield is worth a look.

 What’s In The Box

-What you get for $199.99 is the Shield device, the new controller (more on that later), a remote (which was previously sold separately), a USB 3.0 cable, and a power adapter.
-For some reason, Nvidia didn’t include an HDMI cable (the previous Shield TV device came with one), which seems like a mistake on its part.
+For $200 you'll get the Shield device, the new controller, a remote that used to be sold separately, a USB 3.0 cable, and a power adapter.
+Nvidia didn't include an HDMI cable with the device, even though the previous Shield TV shipped with one, which seems like a mistake on the company's part.

-The most notable difference from the previous Shield is the size.
-The new device is considerably smaller, and a look at its rear ports shows the reason why: Nvidia removed the micro-USB 2.0 port as well as the microSD card slot in order to make it smaller, although you can always add more storage by connecting an external hard drive.
+The most notable change from the previous Shield is the size.
+This new device is considerably smaller, and a look at its rear ports shows why: Nvidia removed the micro-USB 2.0 port as well as the microSD card slot to make it smaller.
+(You can still expand the Shield's memory with an external drive.)
 Aside from the power connector, there are two USB 3.0 ports, an HDMI 2.0 port, and space for a gigabit Ethernet port.

 As with the original, the Shield TV device is powered by the Maxwell-based Tegra X1 processor and uses 3GB of memory.
 To connect with other devices, it has Bluetooth 4.1, and it also features 802.11ac, 2x2 MIMO Wi-Fi.
-The Shield TV runs on Android, but this new device uses version 7.0 (Nougat) out of the box.
+The Shield TV runs on Android; this new device uses version 7.0 (Nougat) out of the box.

 Nvidia created a brand new version of its Shield controller.
 Overall, it’s slimmer than the previous peripheral, especially when you look at the grips.
 In the middle sits a large button with the company’s logo that turns on the microphone.
 Thankfully, it’s an actual button that you press instead of the touch-based interface that was included in the old controller.
 However, there is one touch-based part of the new controller: the volume slider located below the Nvidia button.